s1thakur/Arctic_Sea_Ice_Extent/README.md

 My aim through this project is to throw light on how the data is being misrepresented to hide the real facts.
 After proving that global warming is in fact a problem, I will suggest actions that could be taken to prevent further damage.

+WARRANT: The data for sea ice extent measure is provided by National Snow & Ice Data Center.
+NSIDC manages and distributes scientific data, creates tools for data access, supports data users, performs scientific research and educates the public about the cryosphere.

 YEARLY SEA ICE EXTENT:

 The following visual shows how the change in range used for “sea ice extent” affects the mindset of audience.